RebornBeat/AEGIS-MESH-Camera-Free-Distributed-Home-Sensing/README.md

 ---

-## Privacy Architecture
+## Privacy & Connectivity Architecture

-AEGIS-MESH is designed to be private by architecture, not just by policy.
+AEGIS-MESH is designed to be private by architecture, but flexible in connectivity.

-*   **No Cloud by Default.** All processing is local on the edge controller (Jetson-class or mini-PC).
+### Local-First, Cloud-Ready
+The system operates fully offline.
+It does not *require* internet to function.
+However, it is designed for integration:

+*   **API-Ready:** The edge controller exposes secure API endpoints.
+Users can integrate the system with Home Assistant, OpenHAB, or custom cloud dashboards.
+*   **User-Controlled Egress:** The decision to expose data to the internet is strictly the user's.
+The default configuration blocks external traffic; the user must explicitly enable remote access.
-*   **No Raw Sensor Egress.** Only metadata (track positions, event types) leaves the node.
-No point clouds, audio waveforms, or images traverse the mesh network.
+*   **No Raw Sensor Egress by Default:** Only metadata (track positions, event types) leaves the node.
+No point clouds, audio waveforms, or images traverse the mesh network unless configured for specific analytics pipelines.

+### Security
 *   **Audit Logs.** Every metadata egress event is logged in an append-only local log.
 *   **Reproducible Builds.** Users can verify their nodes run the published code.